dynamium/lv_cxx_bindgen/README.md

     - Function list extraction
     - Typedef/struct/enum/etc extraction and combination (combining anonymous struct with its associated typedef for example)
-- HL-AST (High-level Abstract Syntax Tree) generation
+- Conversion to C++ a.k.a.
+HL-AST (High-level Abstract Syntax Tree) generation
     - Function processing/generation
         - Argument conversion for more idiomatic C++
         - Argument filtering (removal of singular void args, like `lv_init(void)`)